jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 of them in parachute cord, and here are the results.

 I used no special equipment.
 Just hands and feet and rope.
-To compare the grip of two knots, I simply tied both in one rope to equal tightness and then pulled to see which would slip first.
+To compare the grip of two knots, I simply tied both in one rope to what felt like equal tightness and then pulled to see which would slip first.
 Simplicity scores are inversely related to length of rope required.
 {:.tangent}